hjltu/PID-controller/README.md

 ## 8. Conclusion

 Using a PID controller in Node-RED within a Docker environment provides flexibility and ease of deployment for various automation tasks.
+There is a my little demo [PID autotune](https://youtu.be/RxLsm9pxnoY)

 ---